7 Incredible Benefits Of Cardamom Tea And Its Side Effects

 The tea has essential phenolic acids and sterols that have potent antioxidant properties.

-Other biological metabolites of cardamom include pinene, sabinene, limonene, cineole, linalool, terpinolene, and myrcene, which have anticancer, anti-inflammatory, antiproliferative, antidiabetic, antimicrobial, antihypertensive, and diuretic effects on your body.
+Other biological metabolites of cardamom include pinene, sabinene, limonene, cineole, linalool, terpinolene, and myrcene, which have anticancer, anti-inflammatory, antiproliferative, antidiabetic, antimicrobial, antihypertensivei XA property or drug type that helps treat hypertension or high blood pressure and brings it to the normal range. , and diuretic effects on your body.

 Read on to understand what this simplistic tea can do to your body.